Jump to main content

 • Course Requirements

-• Other examples of course requirements can include: exams, papers, participation, presentations, lab technique, skill performance, and projects.
+• Course requirements can include: exams, papers, participation, presentations, lab technique, skill performance, and projects.

 • Method of Evaluation